danpa32/HEIG-2017-AMT-Bootcamp/README.md

 ### Steps

-* 1) You need to place yourself in the *servlet* folder and execute `docker-compose up --build` in a terminal.
+1. You need to place yourself in the *servlet* folder and execute `docker-compose up --build` in a terminal.
-* 2) Open a web browser like [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/)
+2. Open a web browser like [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/)
-* 3) Access to the different structure deployed :
+3. Access to the different deployed structure :
-    * a) The application : http://{ip docker}:9090/Bootcamp-1.0-SNAPSHOT/home
+    * The application : http://{ip docker}:9090/Bootcamp-1.0-SNAPSHOT/home
-    * b) Wildfly administration console : http://{ip docker}:9990 , user/password : admin/admin
+    * Wildfly administration console : http://{ip docker}:9990 , user/password : admin/admin

 ## Authors